alexhsamuel/apsis/docs/config.rst

 If a Procstar run starts but no Procstar instance is connected in the specified group, the run remains in the _starting_ state.
 The `start_timeout` configuration determines how long a Procstar run remains _starting_, before Apsis transitions it to _error_.
-The default is 5 min.
+The default is 0.

 If Apsis reconnects a _running_ run with a Procstar program, the `reconnect_timeout` determines how long it waits for the Procstar instance to reconnect.
-The default is 5 min.
+The default is 0.